Messgram: History

-Formation and First EP (2011 - 2014)
+Formation and First EP (2011–2014)

 Soojin Lee was seeking for members to create a new band.
 He, finally, formed a band named Messgram in the winter of 2011.
 They explained that the mess in the band name means a disordered condition and the gram means a unit that gathers the mess, in other words, people with a different style and taste gathered and formed a band, a unity that organizes a mess that each individual has created.
 Some members had to leave and in 2016 the band structure was finally completed: Jiyoung (clean vocal), Yushik (guitar), Chanhyun (bass), Soojin (drums), Nameless (unclean vocal and synth).

 The band released their debut EP, This Is A Mess But It's Us, on April 8, 2014.

 In early November 2014, they drew public's attention by making a remake of Seo Taiji's single Soyeokdong.

-New Vocalist and Second EP (2015 - Present)
+New Vocalist and Second EP (2015–present)

 In 2015, vocalist YK announced that she would be leaving the band and so Messgram held a Facebook contest to search for a new vocalist.
 Through the contest, they found and recruited Kim Jiyoung (김지영), another female vocalist.
-The band's first release with Jiyoung was a Silent Scream in 2015 which was a theme song for the Korean MORPG Arpiel.
+The band's first release with Jiyoung was a Silent Scream in 2015 which was a theme song for the Korean MMORPG Arpiel.
 Later that year, Messgram was invited to participate in the 2015 edition of the Beyond the Ocean Tour with other Korean bands such as Noeazy and End These Days.
 They finished off the year with the release of another single, This Is a Mess, But It's Us.